Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 0%, but the tool's description fully explains each parameter: file_path (absolute path), well_name (optional filter), start_date/end_date (optional with YYYY-MM-DD format).
-This adds significant meaning beyond the schema titles.
+Schema description coverage is 0%, so the description fully compensates by explaining each parameter: file_path (absolute path), well_name (optional filter), and date range with expected format YYYY-MM-DD.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.